FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 ATHLETICS * The Diamond League, the elite track and field competition, was forced to postpone events in seven cities scheduled between April and June.

-* The Australian Football League's attempt to forge on with the season despite the virus outbreak lasted one round before it was shut down on March 22.
-BADMINTON
+AUSTRALIAN RULES * The Australian Football League's attempt to forge on with the season despite the virus outbreak lasted one round before it was shut down on March 22.

-* The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.
-BASKETBALL
+BASEBALL * The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

-* The International Basketball Federation postponed the men's Olympic qualifiers, European Championship and the Americas Championship by a year.
-BOXING
+BASKETBALL * The International Basketball Federation postponed the men's Olympic qualifiers, European Championship and the Americas Championship by a year.

-* Anthony Joshua's world heavyweight title defence against Bulgarian Kubrat Pulev at Tottenham Hotspur's stadium on June 20 was postponed.
-CRICKET
+BOXING * Anthony Joshua's world heavyweight title defence against Bulgarian Kubrat Pulev at Tottenham Hotspur's stadium on June 20 was postponed.

+CRICKET * The Indian Premier League, originally suspended until April 15, has been postponed indefinitely.

 * The Open Championships was cancelled. * The European Tour cancelled the BMW International Open (June 25-28) and the Open de France (July 2-5).
 The Scottish Open (July 9-12) was postponed.
 The Tour had postponed or cancelled events scheduled between March and May.